RefresherTowel/docs/statement/usage.md

 ### 10. Inspecting or clearing a queued state

-If you’re queuing transitions manually, you can inspect or clear the pending change:
+If you're queuing transitions manually, you can inspect or clear the pending change:

 ```gml
 /// Debug overlay